ticofab/ticofab.github.io/_posts/2018-08-16-distributed-websocket-server-with-akka-http.md

 {% endraw %}
 {% endhighlight %}

-The supervisor forwards the request to one of the registered handling nodes (see [full code](https://github.com/ticofab/akka-http-distributed-websockets) for details) and the handling actor looks like this:
+The supervisor forwards the request to one of the registered handling nodes - here chosen randomly:

+{% highlight java %}
+{% raw %}
+case pch@ProvideConnectionHandler =>
+      // forward it to a random node, if any val chosenNode = nodes(Random.nextInt(nodes.size))
+      debug(s"sending request for handler to ${chosenNode.path.name}")
+      (chosenNode ? pch) (3.seconds) .... // more details below
+% endraw %}
+% endhighlight %}

+The handling actor, running on a remote node does a few things:

+* Upon creation, registers with the listener node.
+* Creates a source of streams and materialises it as a remote source.
+* Pushes a greeting down that source every time it receives a message.

 {% highlight java %}
 {% raw %}